kubedb/docs/docs/guides/memcached/tls/tls.md

 # Run Memcached with TLS/SSL (Transport Encryption)

-KubeDB supports providing TLS/SSL encryption for Memcached.
+KubeDB supports providing TLS/SSL encryption for `Memcached`.
 This tutorial will show you how to use KubeDB to run a Memcached database with TLS/SSL encryption.

 ## Before You Begin